What is tennis elbow?

 The symptoms of tennis elbow may resemble other conditions or medical problems.
-Always consult your child's doctor for a diagnosis.
+Always talk with your child's healthcare provider for a diagnosis.

 Treatment for tennis elbow

-Specific treatment for tennis elbow will be determined by your child's doctor based on the following:
+Specific treatment for tennis elbow will be discussed with you by your child's healthcare provider based on the following:

 Your child's age, overall health, and medical history